 Students should consider the possible impact(s) that placing a course(s) on pass/fail can have on their GPA.
 It's important to remember that an "F" will negatively impact a student's GPA, while a "P" will not improve it.

-Students should keep in mind that there are other alternatives available to them if they are concerned about negative impacts to their Spring 2020 grades.
+Students should keep in mind that there are other alternatives available to them if they are concerned about negative impacts to their Fall 2020 grades.
 One option is a grade of Incomplete, which can be awarded when circumstances beyond the students’ control prevent the student from completing certain work.
 There is no negative impact to the students’ GPA, and the full letter grade will be entered once the work is completed.
 Undergraduate students ordinarily have the first eight weeks of the subsequent major semester to complete the work, and graduate students have one year.
 These deadlines can be extended by request of the faculty.
 In addition, if individual students feel they were not treated fairly in the grading process, there is an established policy on Appeals for Grade Changes.

-Changes to Academic Policies for Spring 2020 Semester are temporarily amended to allow the following actions:
+Changes to Academic Policies for Fall 2020 Semester are temporarily amended to allow the following actions:

-The deadline for declaring intent to take a course pass/fail for the Spring 2020 semester must be filed in the Office of Registrar by May 10, 2020.
+The deadline for declaring intent to take a course pass/fail for the Fall 2020 semester must be filed in the Office of Registrar by Monday, November 30, 2020.
 The Office of the Registrar will make available an updated request form that students must submit by the deadline.

-Courses taken on a Pass/Fail basis during the Spring 2020 semester will not be considered when calculating a student's total number of Pass/Fail elections.
+Courses taken on a Pass/Fail basis during the Fall 2020 semester will not be considered when calculating a student's total number of Pass/Fail elections.

-There is no limit on the number of courses that may be placed on pass-fail for the Spring 2020 semester.
+There is no limit on the number of courses that may be placed on pass-fail for the Fall 2020 semester.

-A notation shall be placed on the transcripts for Spring 2020 semester indicating the exceptional circumstances of Pass/Fail grades earned during that semester
+A notation shall be placed on the transcripts for Fall 2020 semester indicating the exceptional circumstances of Pass/Fail grades earned during that semester

 The administration shall make every effort to inform students in advance of any adverse effects that opting for P/F may have on financial aid, transfer of credits, professional accreditations, or applications for further higher education.
 Students electing P/F should sign a statement that they understand the risks.

-The Policy on Withdrawals is amended so that the Spring 2020 semester deadline for withdrawing from a course without instructors’ permission is extended to May 10, 2020.
+The Policy on Withdrawals is amended so that the Fall 2020 semester deadline for withdrawing from a course without instructors’ permission is extended to Y, 2020.

-The deadline for Undergraduate students to complete grades of Incomplete earned during the Spring 2020 semester shall be automatically extended to the end of the Fall 2020 semester.
+The deadline for undergraduate students to complete grades of Incomplete earned during the Fall 2020 semester shall be automatically extended to the end of the Spring 2021 semester.
 Faculty may request extensions to that deadline as needed.

 We reaffirm that the current policy on Grade Change Appeals stands, and that all reasonable consideration shall be made concerning the significant academic changes resulting from the COVID-19 pandemic.
+In particular, grade appeals packets in electronic form will be accepted for courses taken in the Fall 2020 semester.

-For the Spring 2020 semester, an undergraduate grade of C- or higher will be recorded using a P^ notation and will have a numeric value equivalent to “C-“ and shall be sufficient for all courses counted in the major or minor and general education courses, and shall fulfill the prerequisite requirement for any subsequent courses, except when a minimum grade higher than C- is required; if departments have higher requirements than C- those can be addressed by the departments on a case by case basis.
+For the Fall 2020 semester, an undergraduate grade of C- or higher will be recorded using a P^ notation and will have a numeric value equivalent to “C-“ and shall be sufficient for all courses counted in the major or minor and general education courses, and shall fulfill the prerequisite requirement for any subsequent courses, except when a minimum grade higher than C- is required; if departments have higher requirements than C- those can be addressed by the departments on a case by case basis.
 For earned grades of D-, D, or D+, a notation of “P*” shall be used to indicate a low pass.